bradut/SlingBox-Channel-Changer-Server/README.md

 Make these changes in `config.ini`

 - Update the name of the remote control files as `remote_Digital.html` and/or `remote_Analogue_ProHD.html`
-  - `remote_Analogue_ProHD.html` is an adaptation from `\CustomRemotes\ProHD_Tuner.txt` for use with analog video-sources and automatically adds a dot to the channel number, as indicated in Slinger documentation for analogue tunners.
+  - `remote_Analogue_ProHD.html` is an adaptation from Slinger project's `\CustomRemotes\ProHD_Tuner.txt` for use with analog video-sources and automatically adds a dot to the channel number, as indicated in Slinger documentation for analogue tunners.
-  - `remote_Digital.html` is an adaptation from `remotes.txt`, where the number buttons have been removed.<br />
+  - `remote_Digital.html` is an adaptation from Slinger project's `remotes.txt`, where the number buttons have been removed.<br />

 - If you want to continue using your current remote controls, you may consider adding a "TV Guide " button, adding a reference to the JS folder and include a few HTML elements in their pages:
-  - (Keep using your remote) Add reference to JS foler
+  - (Keep using your remote:) Add a reference to JS foler

 ```js
     <script src="/js/slingerplayer.js"></script>
 ```

 -
-  - (Keep using your remote) Include the ID `titleElem` in the title element to be populated automatically with your slingbox name:
+  - (Keep using your remote:) Include the ID `titleElem` in the title element to be populated automatically with your slingbox name:

 ```html
   <h2 id="titleElem" class="title" >